Testing the throttle position sensor is a piece of cake on the 1998, 1999, and 2000 2.4L Dodge Caravan and Plymouth Voyager.

-The throttle position sensor's job is to tell the PCM how much the throttle plate opens/closes as you step on/off the accelerator.
+The throttle position sensor's job is to measure the angle of the throttle plate, in the throttle body, as you step on or step off the accelerator pedal.

 - Bad gas mileage.